KSP-ModularManagement/ModularManagement/GameData/ModuleManagerWatchDog/README.md

 ### Final Considerations

-This tool was originally aimed to be redistributed embedded on Add'Ons that used to redistribute Module Manager themselves in the past, unintentionally triggering the problems this tool aims to detect, but evolved to an Add'On  de jure and de facto.
+This tool was originally aimed to be redistributed embedded on Add'Ons that used to redistribute Module Manager themselves in the past, unintentionally triggering the problems this tool aims to detect - but evolved to an Add'On  *de jure and de facto*.

 ## Installation